oldfartdeveloper/wordle-generate-word-list/README.md

 1. Run `spago run`
 1. Verify that the file has been generated as `doc/words.txt`.
 It should have the current time stamp.

-If you haven't already, install the `wordle-solver` which will use this project's generated file.
+If you haven't already, clone and install the `wordle-solver` repo which will use this project's generated file.